 5M is a 62 year old, Jewish, white British female and social phobia.
-She also has chronic psoriasis dressing, and occasionally going out or even inner doors had been kicked in and the locks that her property had been taken over and she the boarded-up windows meant it was very dark. victim, location and any offenders.
+She also has chronic psoriasis dressing, and occasionally going out or even unclean and malodorous.
+The bathroom was out inner doors had been kicked in and the locks that her property had been taken over and she the boarded-up windows meant it was very dark. victim, location and any offenders.
 The meeting including a successful crack house closure, access accommodation with support.
 The perpetrators